GCPlot/gcplot-knowledge-base/log-files-processing/connector-installation-and-configuration/installation.md

 # Installation

-This page is a description of `gcpc` agent installation on the different platforms using different approaches.
+This page is a description of `gcpc` agent installation using different approaches.

 ## Downloads